Structured Production Systems: Viability: Supply chains and structured production

 The concept of viability introduced here provides a minimal requirement for economic sustainability, weaker than full equilibrium but essential for any stable configuration.
 Unlike existence results in \citet{Baqaee2018} focusing on free entry equilibria with external economies of scale, or the general equilibrium frameworks of \citet{BaqaeeFarhi2020} emphasising misallocation and productivity, our viability analysis asks the more fundamental question: which production network structures admit price systems that allow all producers to cover their costs?
 This is a necessary condition for any equilibrium, whether competitive, oligopolistic, or based on bargaining.

-Our characterisation of viable production systems through structural properties---particularly acyclicity and input restrictions---offers tractable conditions for determining when price systems can support all productive activities.
-We show that acyclic production systems are always viable, extending insights from \citet{Levine2012} on production chains to our setting with consumption and intermediate goods.
-While cyclic systems may still admit viable prices under certain conditions, we establish that the completely viable property---ensuring viable prices exist for all consumption good price vectors---emerges as a key requirement for robust production systems.
-This property requires prohibiting consumption goods as inputs for other consumption goods, suggesting that certain production architectures are inherently more stable than others.

-The paper establishes fundamental relationships between production network structure and the existence of viable prices.
+Our main theorem provides a complete characterisation of viability in terms of the structural design of the production system: a structured production system is viable if and only if it is coherent---admitting no circular conversion processes that yield no net output---which in turn is equivalent to the non-singularity of its matrix representation.
+This equivalence ties the economic requirement that all producers earn positive incomes to a purely structural property of the production technology, thereby contributing to the literature on the Hawkins-Simon condition and positive output price systems in input-output analysis.
+In particular, acyclic production systems---in which the input-output relationships among professions admit no cycles---are always viable, extending insights from \citet{Levine2012} on production chains to our setting with consumption and intermediate goods.
+Coherence, however, is strictly weaker than acyclicity: cyclic systems are viable precisely when they are coherent.

+We subsequently strengthen viability to complete viability---the requirement that viable prices exist for every strictly positive consumption good price vector---which ensures that the production system remains sustainable regardless of how competitive markets price the final consumption goods.
+We establish that complete viability stands exactly between two input restrictions: it is guaranteed in coherent systems in which no consumption good serves as an input in any production process, and it in turn requires that no consumption good serves as an input in the production of another consumption good.
+These results suggest that certain production architectures are inherently more stable than others.

 These structural results complement the emphasis on network topology in \citet{Baqaee2018} and \citet{Baqaee2019}, but focus on the static question of sustainability rather than dynamic responses to shocks.
 Our findings have implications for industrial organisation and economic development.
-By separating the analysis of viability from market clearing and bargaining, we provide foundations for a richer equilibrium theory that can accommodate the insights from \citet{Siedlarek2025} on bargaining power and network position, from \citet{AcemogluAzar2020} on supply chain negotiations, and from \citet{Fleiner2019} on frictions in trading networks.
+By separating the analysis of viability from market clearing and bargaining, we provide foundations for a richer equilibrium theory that can accommodate the insights from \citet{Siedlarek2025} on bargaining power and network position, from \citet{Alviarez2026} on two-sided market power in supply relationships, and from \citet{Fleiner2019} on frictions in trading networks.
 This modular approach allows us to build incrementally toward a comprehensive theory of equilibrium in structured production systems.